Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Introduction

 \section{Introduction}

-One of the most pressing challenges in the design of detectors for future particle physics experiments is their ability to function under extreme particle flux conditions.
-Operating detectors at higher flux levels enables handling increased instantaneous luminosity, thereby allowing the collection of more physics events within the same time frame.
+One of the key challenges in the design of detectors for future particle physics experiments is ensuring their reliable operation under extreme particle flux conditions.
+This is required by the need of operating experiments at very high instantaneous luminosity to collect high statistics physics event samples.

 The development of the ATLAS and CMS detectors for the High-Luminosity Large Hadron Collider~\cite{DaVia:2012ay, CMSTracker:2019aux, DallaBetta:2016czx, DallaBetta:2016dqn}, the upcoming upgrade of the LHCb experiment~\cite{LHCB-TDR-023, LHCB-TDR-026}, and the detectors at the hadronic version of the Future Circular Collider (FCC-hh)~\cite{FCC:2018vvp}, or at the Muon Collider~\cite{InternationalMuonCollider:2024jyv} exemplify the growing demand for sensors capable of withstanding an unprecedented flux of ionizing particles.